dssg/cincinnati/etl/README.md

 ./db_setup.sh
 ```

+If using the Dockerfile to run the ETL, make sure that you have a `$ROOT_FOLDER/etl/.pgpass` that gives the credentials to your Postgres DB in the standard `.pgpass` format.

 *Important:* it is assumed that you are using PostgreSQL with PostGIS installed as your database.
 Make sure that you have [PostGIS](http://postgis.net/) installed before proceeding.
 This is the only manual step you need to do.